 Last updated October 2019 | Words and photos by Vietnam Coracle

-Phở Phượng occupies a quiet corner at 25 Hoàng Sa Street (view map), in Saigon’s District 1, opposite the newly developed, tree-lined banks of the Thị Nghè Channel.
-Phở Phượng moved to this location two years ago from its previous site at the nearby Điện Biên Phủ traffic circle, where it had been operating for 30 years.
+Phở Phượng occupies a quiet corner at 25 Hoàng Sa Street, in Saigon’s District 1, opposite the newly developed, tree-lined banks of the Thị Nghè Channel.
+Phở Phượng moved to this location several years ago from its previous site at the nearby Điện Biên Phủ traffic circle, where it had been operating for 30 years.
 With over a generation of experience there’s a calm confidence about Phở Phượng.
 From the outside there’s nothing to distinguish it from similar eateries all over Saigon, but when the rich, meaty aroma first hits you from the bubbling cauldron of broth, you just know you’re in for something special.

 Selected Resources for Travellers & Expats: What's this?